flare-foundation/docs/docs/tech/fassets/redemption.md

     * Proof of blocked payment: Even if the address is valid, it might contain a contract that blocks the payment.
         This can only happen on underlying networks supporting smart contracts.

-        The agent must still try to pay and, if the payment is blocked, the agent can request this proof from the State Connector and present it to the FAssets system.
+        The agent must still try to pay and, if the payment is blocked, the agent can request this proof from the Flare Data Connector and present it to the FAssets system.

 During step 4 above, if any agent does not to pay on the underlying chain, the redeemer completes the following procedure separately for each nonpaying agent:

-1. The redeemer obtains a proof of nonpayment from the State Connector.
+1. The redeemer obtains a proof of nonpayment from the Flare Data Connector.
 2. The redeemer presents the nonpayment proofs to the FAssets system, which triggers a redemption failure.
 3. The redeemer is paid with collateral, according to the current price plus a premium.
 4. FAssets are overcollateralized, so, even after paying the redeemer with a premium, a remainder is released.